haddercone/multifilter/README.md

 # Multifilter search
-## This is a small application thet implements multifilter search.
+## This is a small application that implements multifilter search.
 ## Feature :
 - Search users by :
     - name